Lemintex/Concurrency-Assignment/README.md

 The advanced task implemented uses 'dumber' traffic lights that are managed by a controller class that manages the distribution of the token.
 # What mark did you get for this?
-for this assignment I scored 93% which I was very happy with.
+For this assignment I scored 93% which I was very happy with.